Asbestos Testing in Building Material such as fibre cement, corrugated fibre cement material and vinyl tiles.

 Chrysotile (white asbestos) is a type of asbestos used in friction materials including vehicle brake pads, clutch linings and other types of linings, blocks and in gaskets.
 Chrysotile can also be found in insulation, cement sheeting, vinyl floor tiles, piping and sealants, although it is no longer used today for these products.

 What does a result of ‘Crocidolite Asbestos Detected’ mean?

 A finding with this result signifies that Crocidolite (blue) asbestos was found during the analysis of the sample.

 Known for having the best heat resistance, Crocidolite has in the past been used in the insulation of steam engines.
 Crocidolite has also been used for the spray-on coatings, pipe insulation and cement.

 What should I do if the sample testing detects asbestos in my sample?

 Upon receiving results, and in the case of a positive sample (where asbestos has been detected), please refer to your state regulatory bodies for advice and guidance on how to proceed.
 We're also happy to assist with your queries if you do contact us.

 At Envirolab Services, we take pride in our highly experienced staff who are renowned for providing on time results and the highest level of customer service.
-With many years of experience, Lulu Scott and Tom Edwards head our asbestos testing departments in our NATA accredited laboratories in Sydney and Perth.
+With many years of experience, Matt Tang and Tom Edwards head our asbestos testing departments in our NATA accredited laboratories in Sydney and Perth.

-Information about how to directly contact Lulu and Tom on asbestos testing can be found below.
+Information about how to directly contact Matt and Tom on asbestos testing can be found below.

 02 9910 6200